moraessaur/website_english/content/_index.md

 ---
 title: "Lucas Moraes"
-subtitle: "Data scientist & biologist."
+subtitle: "Data scientist, MSc and BSc in genetics."
-description: "MSc and BSc in genetics, passionate about data science.<br><br>
+description: "<br><br>
 I use data science, statistics and computer programming tools to answer questions and solve problems. <br><br>
-In this personal site, I explain a little about my career, host my portfolio and make my contact available.
+In this personal site, I explain a little about my career, host a experimental blog and make my contact available.

 [A straightforward version of my cv can be acessed here](https://www.lucasmoraes.io/cv/)"